 If you would like to consult with an attorney, you may want to contact any attorney of your choosing, Colorado Legal Services or your local bar association.

 In Public Benefits cases, you may be represented by a non-attorney.
 You will need to document that you have given the non-attorney authority to represent you by either submitting a Representative Authorization or Non-Attorney Representative Form, a General Power of Attorney or a Letter from the appellant specifically stating that they appoint a representative.

 All proceedings are conducted in the English language.
 If you require translation to a language other than English, you will need to contact the County Department of Human/Social Services or the State Department of Health Care Policy & Financing for assistance.
-The OAC has translated the Notice of Hearing for Health First Colorado cases (Medicaid) into the Spanish, French, Russian, Vietnamese and Korean languages.
+The OAC has translated the Notice of Hearing for Health First Colorado cases (Medicaid) into the Spanish, French, Russian, Vietnamese, Korean and Somali languages.
 If you require American Sign Language assistance, please contact the clerks office at 303-866-5626.